wildtechgarden/server-alpine-linux-docs4web/src/server-install-config/create-semi-data-install/_index.md

 title: Create semi-{data, diskless} install
 tags: ["alpine","configuration","docs","hosting","linux","self-host","storage","sysadmin-devops","raspberry-pi","sbc"]
 series: ["docs4web","alpine-linux-local-server"]
-description: "This configuration is like diskless mode except that `home`, parts of `/var`, and others are mounted for persistence.
-Also, like a data install with only _parts_ of `/var` made persistent."
+description: "This configuration is like diskless mode except that `home`, parts of `/var`, and others are mounted for persistence."
 summary: "This configuration is like diskless mode except that `home`, parts of `/var`, and others are mounted for persistence.
 Also, like a data install with only _parts_ of `/var` made persistent."
 ---